prendebp/ModestSanitizer/README.md

 * The first step is to truncate to a predefined character limit.

 * The second step is to review (and log/alert on) the input strings against any appropriate blacklists.
 This step should likely be set to TrackExceptionsInList only so as not to automatically stop the program if a malicious string is found.
 This is primarily a monitoring step.
-The whitelist step would likely be a more appropriate place to perform a full stop.
+The following steps would likely be a more appropriate place to perform a full stop if an exception is found.

 * The third step (MinMax) is to convert from strings to other data types, as needed, doing so with pre-defined minimum and maximum values.